What’s Lazy Keto & Should you do it?

-Lunch: Chicken salad lettuce wraps (chicken + mayo/avocado + celery + green onions)
+Lunch: Chicken salad lettuce wraps (chicken + no-seed oil mayo/avocado + celery + green onions)

-Dinner: Frozen shrimp + frozen veggies + cauliflower rice (shrimp stir fry)
+Dinner: Shrimp + mixed veggies + cauliflower rice (shrimp stir fry)

 If you snack or have a picnic: Hard boiled eggs / mixed nuts / beef jerky / pemmican / salami

 Remember, you don’t need to plan for 3 meals, 2 meals are just fine.
 The 3 meals a day is a modern phenomenon invented by the food industry.
 The vast majority of people, most of the time, will be fine without snacks and a 3rd meal.